tenzinyeshay/PYTHON/README.md

 ## 📌 Project Overview

 This project analyzes customer churn data from a retail bank using Python and Jupyter Notebook.
-The goal is to explore the dataset to understand customer behavior and churn patterns, and to integrate a Generative AI-powered chatbot within the notebook that can answer natural language questions based on the analysis — no machine learning model is used.
+The goal is to explore the dataset to understand customer behavior and churn patterns, and to integrate a Generative AI-powered chatbot within the notebook that can answer natural language questions based on the analysis.

 ---